poorna-c/ECS-Python-Hiring-Challenge/README.md

+**This Repo was published after the complemention of Challenge on the platform and Published for educational purposes.**

 # Challenge Description
 In this challenge, your are asked to complete a [Flask](https://flask.palletsprojects.com)-based **API**, for a number of e-learning courses.